Non-Statutory Sites Data

 selected locally for their nature conservation value based on important, distinctive and

-They are designated and reviewed at a county level by the Wildlife Selection Panel for the
+They were designated and reviewed at a county level by the Wildlife Selection Panel for the

 Special Roadside Verges (Verges)

-Special Roadside Verges have been identified by Cumbria County Council as being of notable
+There are 642 Special Roadside Verges identified by Cumbria County Council as being of notable

 importance for their habitat.
 These sites are not formally designated but will be considered by

 the Cumbria Local Wildlife Sites Partnership against the Site Selection Guidelines.
 Some of